Neural-Foundation/blockchan/README.md

-# blockchan
+# BlockChan
-A web application template for block chain based message boards.
+A web application that implements custom message boards on the Bitcoin's block chain with the help of http://CryptoGraffiti.info.